-Sigma where the fist lens manufacturer to allow for users to “tweak” or calibrate to multiple focal lengths using their proprietary sigma dock, in comparison Tamron only allowed for this with their G2 series, therefore Sigma stole a considerable march in terms of popularity as this lens has been out longer and thus has gained a cult following amongst wildlife and aviation photographers.
+Sigma where the first lens manufacturer to allow users to “tweak” or calibrate to multiple focal lengths, using their proprietary sigma dock.
+In comparison, Tamron only allowed for this with their G2 series, therefore, Sigma stole a considerable march in terms of popularity, as this lens has been out longer and has gained a cult following amongst wildlife and aviation photographers.

 Which is the easiest / most versatile in terms of calibration?

 This is ultimately where the Tamron wins hands down, as the calibration process is both easier and allows for a greater number of focal ranges within the range of 150-600mm in terms of calibration, so much so that this lens is often referred to as the holy grail of calibration.

 With the Sigma, the user is able to calibrate for the following focal lengths: